Robert Veljanovski

 Robert Veljanovski (born 5 February 1968 in Skopje, SFR Yugoslavia) is a Macedonian actor and former Director of the Drama Theatre in Skopje, Macedonia.

 Biography

-He graduated at the Faculty of Dramatic Arts at Ss.
+He graduated from the Faculty of Dramatic Arts at Ss.
 Cyril and Methodius University of Skopje and has been working at the Drama Theatre since 1997.
 Veljanovski has played various roles in theatre, films, television and radio projects.
 He has also performed in advertisements.

 Roles

 Theatre

 The following is a list of selected roles played by Veljanovski: